unibo-dtm-se-2324-myplants/report/sections/06-release/index.md

 - **Clarity**: It clearly indicates the type of changes in each release, helping users and contributors understand the impact of updates.
 - **Predictability**: Developers can confidently update the application knowing that backward-compatible versions won’t break existing functionality.
 - **Industry Standard**: Semantic versioning is widely used and understood in the open-source community, making it easier for contributors to follow the project's evolution.

----

-This release plan ensures **PlantAI** is accessible, well-maintained, and ready for future enhancements while following best practices for versioning and licensing.